 - Measuring the area of 3 different size chair seats (a staff chair, a senior student’s chair and a junior student's chair) using blocks.

-Today students use their measuring skills to compare the areas of their feet and hands and find out which is larger.
+In this session students use their measuring skills to compare the areas of their feet and hands and find out which is larger.

 - Have students look at their hands and feet.
-Get them to estimate, which of them has the greatest area.
+Get them to estimate which of them has the greatest area.